amplication/docs/docs/how-to/understanding-break-the-monolith.md

 First, the feature provides an **Overview** mode where you can see a detailed view of your project's current services, entities, fields, and their relationships.
 This helps you understand the existing structure before making any changes.

-Overview mode provides you with a service mesh visualization, showing the services in your project, the entities owned by each service, and the relations between the services.
+Overview mode provides you with a service mesh visualization, showing the services in your project, the entities owned by each service, and the relations between the entities.

 ### 2. Redesign and Breaking Services